CerisWhite/Drivel/README.md

 - Pressure input detection
 - Color selection

+Note: The undo and redo buttons are a bit buggy and often take two presses to work

 The icon used is from [here](https://www.flaticon.com/free-icon/pencil_200389)

 Visit https://drivel.cherrymint.live to try it and/or install it as a WPA